t-koester/webstore/readme.md

 This is just a littel Project where i try to build a webstore.
 I try to make it for future Project and for Private use.

+## Security
+This Project is 100% Unsecure!
+Dont use it for real use!

 ## This Code Include right now:
 - JS Costumer Counter (Not working pretty well)
 - Menu to select Sites